Book Indexing Is a Home Business Opportunity

 Most indexers currently use dedicated indexing software.
 This not only makes it easier to deal with entries but usually contains some quality control functions as well.
 Cindex, Sky and Macrex are currently the most popular programs.
 Each has a user interface that differs vastly from the others.
 Each of the above three programs is available as a demo or student edition.
 This provides enough capability to evaluate the software and even use it for small projects, such as an indexing course assignment.
 Each program has its enthusiastic supporters.
 It is best to experiment for yourself to see which is the most intuitive or useful to you.

-How Easy Is it to Find Work as an Indexer?
+How Easy Is it to Find Indexing Work?

 As in many types of freelance work, getting the first few commissions might be difficult.
 If you do happen to have contacts in the publishing industry, use these as much as possible.

 National indexing societies maintain listings of indexers, with information about their qualifications, experience and subjects of interest.
 Some directories are more newbie-friendly than others.
 However, membership of a society enables contacts to be made, and contacts can be key in obtaining those first commissions.
 Indexers who are unable to take on a particular commission are usually more than ready to recommend another colleague.
 Experienced indexers who have acted as mentors to beginners will, at times, recommend their students if they show sufficient promise.

 Before making on-spec applications to publishers, it is useful to have a few indexes completed.
 Consider offering your services at a low rate, or perhaps even for free, in order to get those all-important first indexes under your belt.
 Ways to gain this experience include: